SOCI/soci/docs/backends/mysql.md

 ### Required Client Libraries

-The SOCI MySQL backend requires MySQL's `libmysqlclient` client library.
+The SOCI MySQL backend requires MySQL's `libmysqlclient` client library from the [MySQL Connector/C](https://dev.mysql.com/downloads/connector/c/).

 Note that the SOCI library itself depends also on `libdl`, so the minimum set of libraries needed to compile a basic client program is: